Bugatti1982/Car-Finder/README.md

 ## Usage

-After installation, launch the app to search for vehicles, compare them, and add your preferred vehicle to the shopping cart for purchase.
+After installation, launch the app to search for vehicles, compare them and add your preferred vehicle to the shopping cart for purchase.

 ## Testing